 - Nationally recognized protocols – Including tissue plasminogen activator (t-PA), which can reduce stroke damage if it is given within three hours after stroke symptoms begin

-- A neuroendovascular surgeon – specially trained in the latest minimally-invasive techniques to remove blood clots and stop a stroke from progressing
+- A neuroendovascular surgeon – A neurosurgeon who is specially trained in the latest minimally-invasive techniques to remove blood clots and stop a stroke from progressing

 - Board-certified vascular neurologists – Neurologists who specializes in treating strokes